codebar/tutorials/ruby/lesson4/tutorial.md

 # Exercise 3: Codebar Workshops and Members

-Codebar has two different type of Members; Students and Coaches.
+Codebar has two different types of Members; Students and Coaches.
-Each member has the following attributes:

-- full_name

-Additionally, each Student also has:

-- about (why they want to learn)

-and each Coach has:

-- a bio
-- skills (You can store the skills as an array of Strings)
+All members have the attribute `full_name`.

+Additionally, each Student also has an `about` attribute with information about why they want to learn programming, and each Coach has  a `bio` and `skills`.

 Codebar also has Workshops.
 A workshop has: